PapaAsibuo/PapaAsibuo.github.io/README.md

 ![Lehigh_University_Acceptance_Rate_over_time_Acceptance_Rate_chartbuilder-2](https://user-images.githubusercontent.com/71460438/97132474-73400d00-171d-11eb-935f-53580ba3c102.png)

 This line graph shows how the selectivity of Lehigh University has changed over time.
 The acceptance rate of Lehigh University has ultimately decreased over the past 10 years years.
-With the lowest in 2018(22.3%) and the highest in 2010(37.9%).
+With the highest in 2010(37.9%) and the lowest in 2018(22.3%).

 Data for this line graph was obtaianed from [AcceptanceRate.com](http://www.acceptancerate.com/schools/lehigh-university) and [CollegeTuitionCompare.com](https://www.collegetuitioncompare.com/trends/lehigh-university/admission/).